-The photo identification process uses iris recognition technology and here we explain what iris recognition is and how it's used at Gatwick.
+The passenger identification process for boarding a domestic or *Common Travel Area (CTA) flight, uses facial image recognition technology and here we explain what facial recognition is and how it's used at Gatwick.

 What is Iris recognition?

-We use this system to provide irrefutable evidence that passengers boarding a domestic or *Common Travel Area flight are the same individuals who entered the international departure lounge.
+We use this system to provide irrefutable evidence that passengers boarding a domestic or CTA flight are the same individuals who entered the airports international departure lounge.